fabienbk/djinn/README.md

 A visual tool that creates dependency graphs between arbitrary sets of jars, classes, packages and java projects.

 Djinn can be used to :
-* Analyze legacy code-bases that do not rely on dependency management systems (such as maven or ivy) and then produce information that facilitate migration to these systems;
+* Analyze legacy codebases that do not rely on dependency management systems (such as maven or ivy) and then produce information that facilitate migration to these systems;
 * Locate, and fix cyclic dependencies;
 * Understand how a project is structured to gain comprehension quicker.